letsencrypt/cp-cps/CPS.md

 Approval requires successful completion of validation per Section 3.2.2 as well as compliance with all CA policies.

 Certificates containing a new gTLD under consideration by ICANN will not be issued.
 The CA Server will periodically be updated with the latest version of the Public Suffix List and will consult the ICANN domains section for every requested DNS identifier.
-CA server will not validate or issue for DNS identifiers that do not have a Public Suffix in the ICANN domains section.
-The Public Suffix List is updated when new gTLDs are added, and never includes new gTLDs before they are resolvable.
+The CA server will not validate or issue for DNS identifiers that do not have a Public Suffix in the ICANN domains section.

 ### 4.2.3 Time to process certificate applications